The Yoga Tradition of the Mysore Palace: Appendices

-Publication

-The Yoga Tradition of the Mysore Palace was published in 1996 including 122 asana illustrations.

 Reception

 The anthropologist Joseph Alter wrote in his 2004 book Yoga in Modern India that the radical, perhaps heretical, idea that some of the practice of modern yoga as exercise is based on something as mundane as British gymnastics caused a stir in the yoga world.
 He added that Sjoman's work was important in signalling the need for research on texts from the start of modern yoga, rather than from more ancient texts.

 The yoga scholar Mark Singleton, following up on Sjoman's work in his 2010 book Yoga Body: The Origins of Modern Posture Practice, calls Sjoman's analysis insightful, and "among the first studies" of the history of modern yoga, though without emphasising influence from physical culture.
 Singleton notes that there are few standing asanas until the modern period, and that Yogendra and Kuvalayananda transformed a largely spiritual practice into something therapeutic.
 He takes up Sjoman's identification of "late" asanas – those created in the 20th century, presumably by Krishnamacharya – as those with "functional/descriptive" names (like Parshvakonasana, "Side Angle Pose"), distinguishing them from earlier names from "symbolic objects, animals, sages, and deities" (like Kukkutasana, "Cockerel Pose").
 Singleton compares these newer asanas to poses in Niels Bukh's Primary Gymnastics, suggesting that Krishnamacharya may have been influenced by western physical culture.

 Anna L. Dallapiccola, reviewing the book for the Journal of the Royal Asiatic Society, notes that "there is ample material for a history of yoga" and Sjoman's description of it as a "living tradition", especially in Mysore where "yoga has been continuously patronised by the ruling family for over two centuries".

 The yoga scholars Jason Birch and Jacqueline Hargreaves endorse Sjoman's proposal that the rope poses, which they identify as coming from the Haṭhābhyāsapaddhati, could either have been from mallakhamba or from military training "of scaling walls with ropes and ladders".

+Pattabhi Jois, when asked what he thought of this book, told one of his students that Norman Sjoman had written it just to make money off of him.